Exupery/pvpaudit/README.md

 ## Caveats
 * The exact highest rating can only be obtained for arenas, for RBGs the highest achievement earned is used.
 * WoW's compare achievements functionality (used for determining what achievements the target has earned) returns achievements a player has earned on any character on that account by default, not just that specific character (players can toggle this in Interface => Display).
 As a result a character's highest rating may be lower than what would seem required for an achievement.
+* WoW's API for getting arena info often has a short (about a second) delay, this is only slightly noticeable when auditing a single target but more pronounced if doing a group audit on a large raid

 ## Commands
 * `/pvpaudit` - audit the current target